aniiketbarphe/Real_Estate_Data_Challenge-MachineHack/README.md

 3: Budget Properties  🏠💵
 This exciting competition 🏆is divided into three rounds to test your knowledge and expertise.

-🔍 Round 1: Participants will take an MCQ test to demonstrate their basic understanding of data science and machine learning.

-💻 Round 2: Participants will solve small coding problems to showcase their coding skills.

-🔥 Round 3: In the final round, participants will take part in the hackathon where they will receive the actual dataset and build models to solve the given problem.
-This round will showcase their problem-solving skills using machine learning and data analytics.

-Join us for this thrilling competition and stand a chance to win exciting prizes!

 Train: 553952  × 11
 Test: 43954 × 12